Complete Robust Hybrid Systems Reachability: Introduction

-\subsubsection{Related Work}
+\subsubsection{Related Work.}

 Hybrid systems verification is undecidable \cite{DBLP:conf/stoc/HenzingerKPV95}.
-The \(\delta\)-decidability algorithm handles logical reachability analysis via SMT solving approximately for accuracy \(\delta>0\) \cite{DBLP:conf/tacas/KongGCC15}.
+A \(\delta\)-decidability algorithm handles logical reachability analysis via SMT solving approximately for accuracy \(\delta>0\) \cite{DBLP:conf/tacas/KongGCC15}.
 Similar syntactic perturbations have been used to prove quasi-decidability of safety for hybrid systems \cite{DBLP:journals/fmsd/Ratschan14}.
 Reachability for restricted robust systems by approximation has been proved decidable \cite{DBLP:conf/csl/Franzle99}.
 Unlike these approaches, robust differential dynamic logic handles robustness in a simple and topological way, without requiring explicit approximations.

-Completeness of \dL relative to its continuous fragment and its discrete fragment has been shown \cite{DBLP:conf/lics/Platzer12a} and absolute completeness was established for the restricted class of algebraic hybrid systems \cite{DBLP:journals/jacm/PlatzerT20}.
-This paper shows \emph{absolute} completeness for \emph{general hybrid systems}, extending the completeness of topologically open first-order properties of purely continuous dynamical systems in \cite{DBLP:journals/jacm/PlatzerQ25}.
+Completeness of \dL relative to its continuous fragment and its discrete fragment has been shown \cite{DBLP:conf/lics/Platzer12a}.
+Absolute completeness was established for algebraic properties of algebraic hybrid systems \cite{DBLP:journals/jacm/PlatzerT20} and invariance properties of hybrid systems \cite{DBLP:journals/jacm/PlatzerT20,DBLP:conf/adhs/TanP21}.
+This paper shows \emph{absolute} completeness for robust reachability properties of \emph{general hybrid systems}, extending the completeness of open first-order properties of purely continuous dynamical systems \cite{DBLP:journals/jacm/PlatzerQ25}.

 Conceptually related is the proof of completeness of the uninterpreted diamond fragment of first-order dynamic logic \cite{DBLP:journals/iandc/Schmitt84}.
 The connection between open sets of reals and decidability is fundamental in computable analysis \cite{DBLP:series/txtcs/Weihrauch00}.